-- (a) As of December 31, 2023 and 2022, the Group had issued secured notes amounting to \$2,516,200 for the issuance of secured general corporate bonds. - (b) As of December 31, 2023, the Group still had several long-term leases of its ships with customers in effect.
-The ending periods of the contracts are from February 2024 to October 2026.

-(c) The Group signed cape-type bulk carrier' construction contracts with a shipbuilding company in order to expand its business scale.
+- (a) As of December 31, 2024 and 2023, the Group had issued secured notes amounting to \$2,516,200 for the issuance of secured general corporate bonds. - (b) As of December 31, 2024, the Group still had several long-term leases of its ships with customers in effect.
+The ending periods of the contracts are from January 2025 to April 2029. - (c) The Group signed cape-type bulk carrier' construction contracts and cape-type bulk carrier' construction option agreement with a shipbuilding company in order to expand its business scale.
 The related information was as follows: